Falasefemi2/project30days/README.md

 - Day: 24/30
 - Type: Command-Line Interfac (CLI) Application
 - Description: A project that allow supplier to post their goods and buyers to buy the goods.

+## Project 25: Library System

+A simple library system to allow librarians to add books and members.

+- Project: Library System
+- Day: 25/30
+- Type: Command-Line Interfac (CLI) Application
+- Description: This is a simple Library Management System implemented in Java.
+It allows librarians to manage books and members, and provides basic library operations.